-Intending to bolster small businesses, the UK government has offered a COVID-19 business support package with three kinds of grants for businesses.
-The first two i.e. the Retail, Hospitality and Leisure Grant and the Small Business Grant Fund were introduced in March.
-Later in May a Top-Up Grant or Local Authority Discretionary Grant Fund was announced.
-These were announced by the Chancellor to help with cash flow and fixed expenses during the lockdown with most businesses having to shutter down.
+Intending to bolster small enterprises, the British government is offering a COVID-19 business support plan with three types of grants for small enterprises.
+The first two i.e. the Small Business Grant Fund and the Retail, Hospitality and Leisure Grants were introduced in March.
+Later in May a Top-Up Grant Fund at the discretion of the Local Authority was proposed.
+The Chancellor proclaimed these with an objective to help with cash flow and fixed expenses during the lockdown with most businesses having to shutter down.

-Small Business Grant Fund – £10,000 Grant (value of less than £15,000):
+Small Business Grant Fund – £10,000 Grant (rateable value of less than £15,000):

 Local Authority Discretionary Grant Fund/Top-up Grant:

 At the discretion of local authorities for businesses not falling under the Small Business Grant in the Retail, Hospitality and Leisure Grant or Dairy Hardship Fund according to government criteria.
 Those businesses paying business rates do not qualify.
 Also, businesses that come under the purview of the Self-employed Income Support Scheme do qualify.
 There is a £25,000 capping limit with the next levels of grants at £10,000.
 The latter amount can be disbursed by local authorities that have the authority.
 Primarily for small businesses that have fixed property costs.